OXID-eSales/personalization-module/README.md

 ### Visual CMS Widget

 A widget is provided for the Visual CMS module.
-After installation of the Econda personalization module, the widget will be available in the Visual CMS editor.
+After installation of the personalization module, the widget will be available in the Visual CMS editor.
 You can find it by the name "AI Content".
 To add it, just fill in the required settings for widget id and widget template (options described bellow).
 There is an optionally setting to limit the number of results; if it is left blank,